TFEL, MFront and MTestMFrontGallery projectMFrontDDIF2

 Old versions of the

-), do not support working in other rounding mode than the default one (rounding to the nearest) and can crash (segfaults !).Disabling changing the rounding mode on those systems can be specified by passing
+libmlibrary (such as the one package withDebianWheezyand those found on some exotic systems, such asHaiku), do not support working in other rounding mode than the default one (rounding to the nearest) and can crash (segfaults !).Disabling changing the rounding mode on those systems can be specified by passing

-with GCC
+-ffast-math with GCC an

-One side effect of the work on the enhanced numerical stability is
+clangOne side effect of the work on the enhanced numerical stability is

-that the -ffast-math
+that the -ffast-math flag of GCC and

-can now be enabled more safely.
+clang can now be enabled more safely.
 This significantly

 improve the performances of the generated code by allowing optimizations